perellonieto/slides_flach/2021_jgi/MD/All.md

 ### Performance measurement is easy...

-If I split a data set in two or more parts, is a classifier's *accuracy* on the entire data set equal to the average* of the accuracies on the parts?
+If I split a data set in two or more parts, is a classifier's *accuracy* on the entire data set equal to the average* of the accuracies on the separate parts?

 Yes -- provided the parts are of equal size (e.g., cross-validation).  <!-- .element: class="fragment" -->